 We have funded our operations through public and private offerings of our equity securities, private placements of our preferred shares, convertible loans and collaboration agreements with strategic partners.
-With the exception of the year ended December 31, 2019 where we generated net income of \$66.9 million, we have incurred significant net operating losses each year since our inception, including a loss of \$348.9 million for the year ended December 31, 2020 and a loss of \$165.0 million for the year ended December 31, 2018.
-As of December 31, 2020 and 2019, we had an accumulated deficit of \$573.6 million and \$224.7 million, respectively.
-We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future.
+While we were profitable for the years ended December 31, 2019 and December 31, 2021 due to upfront payments associated with our collaboration with Vertex, we do not expect to be profitable in future years.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- · continue our clinical trials for our various programs; - continue our current research programs and our preclinical and clinical development of product candidates; - seek to identify additional research programs and additional product candidates; - conduct IND supporting preclinical studies and initiate clinical trials for our product candidates; - initiate preclinical studies and clinical trials for any other product candidates we identify and choose to develop; - expand, maintain, enforce and/or defend our intellectual property estate; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - further develop our gene-editing technology; - hire additional clinical, quality control and scientific personnel; - establish, expand or contract for manufacturing capabilities; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development; - acquire or in-license other technologies; and, - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval.
+- continue our clinical trials for our various programs; - continue our current research programs and our preclinical and clinical development of product candidates; - seek to identify additional research programs and additional product candidates; - conduct IND supporting preclinical studies and initiate clinical trials for our product candidates; - initiate preclinical studies and clinical trials for any other product candidates we identify and choose to develop; - expand, maintain, enforce and/or defend our intellectual property estate; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - further develop our gene-editing technology; - hire additional clinical, quality control and scientific personnel; - establish, expand or contract for manufacturing capabilities; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development; - acquire or in-license other technologies; and, - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval.

 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing gene-editing product candidates, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.
-For example, while we were profitable for the year ended December 31, 2019 due to collaboration revenue from Vertex and our gain resulting from the consolidation of Casebia, we did not sustain this profitability for the year ended December 31, 2020 and we do not expect to be profitable in future years.